Rich-Harris/svelte-gl/README.md

 * WebGL 1 or 2?
 Or is that a compiler target?
 * Would be cool to use OffscreenCanvas where possible
 * Physics.
 In the same way that Svelte only includes the bits of the framework you're using, svelte-gl could have dependencies on things like http://nphysics.org/ that are only imported if the scene has physics.
 Incorporating physics would make top-down state updates... interesting
+* This might be taking things too far, but... if we're a compiler, then maybe we can do stuff like precompute global illumination maps?
+That way we wouldn't need things like SSAO post-processors (for static scenes at least), and the results would be higher quality.
+It'd be extremely difficult, but difficult is better than impossible (which is the case for all existing WebGL frameworks, AFAIK)